 Another favorite warbler, who will be migrating through our wildlife habitat, is the small Northern Parula.
 He loves to forage through the apple and crabapple blossoms for tiny caterpillars and graces us with his buzzy and rapidly repetitive, falling trills.

 The Blue-winged Warbler will stay with us and proudly fill his breast with song for a mate.
 His unique song reminds me of the musical chirping of a cricket.
 The pair will raise their young and return year after year.

 The Yellow Warbler is a seasonal resident.
 I look forward to hearing the male’s cheery song.

 The word common seems a slight to the “Common” Yellowthroat.
 The little masked songbird always offers a spark of intrigue in his manner and song.
 He and his mate will raise their young in the fields surrounding the gardens.

-Before long, the female American Redstart will be busy gathering nesting materials, while her fellow encourages her with his high chirps and melodious voice.
+Before long, the female American Redstart will be busy gathering nesting materials, while her partner encourages her with his high chirps and melodious voice.
 Her colors are more yellow to the male’s bright orange and black.

 The redstarts also love to spend time in the crabapple blossoms in between singing and nest building.
 They open and close their tails to flash out any critters hiding in the petals and leaves.

 I will be able to pick out the twangy songs of the Black-throated Green Warbler, when he returns for the spring and summer.

 The lovely warbles of the yellow-capped Chestnut-sided Warbler will be a welcome sound from high in the bursting green treetops.